prev - next - home - no frames - frames

 Lord Chesterfield

-If have great talents industry will improve them; if you have but moderate abilities industry will supply their deficiency.
+If you have great talents industry will improve them; if you have but moderate abilities industry will supply their deficiency.

 Joshua Reynolds